mch3rry/mch3rry.github.io/doulas.md

 - Two prenatal and two postpartum visits
 - On-call for your birth, starting at 37 weeks
 - Continuous labour and birth support
-- Unlimited text and email support during your pregnancy, through six weeks postpartum
+- Unlimited phone, text and email support during your pregnancy, through six weeks postpartum

 <br>